 There is also an account of several meetings between Wilson and ZWT Pilgrim J A Bohnet in 1892.
 Bohnet wrote up the experience many years later in an article on the front page of the St Paul Enterprise for April 4, 1916.
 He described how CTR had provided Wilson’s address, and how Bohnet visited Wilson several times at his home in Sacramento, California.
 Amongst other things they discussed CTR’s Friendly Criticism paste-in mentioned above.
 It was obviously amicable, but there was no meeting of minds – they remained divided on a number of issues including their understanding of the ransom and the pre-existence of Christ.

 What does come out from their conversations as recorded by Bohnet is that reports that Wilson objected to CTR using his work so extensively were denied by Wilson.
 He was also asked point blank whether he was a Christadelphian?
-His answer was, “No, I am a member of no organized denomination.”
+Wilson’s answer was, “No, I am a member of no organized denomination.”

 Much misinformation has been circulated over how the Watch Tower Society obtained the rights to the Diaglott.